 Time-consuming to batch out

-Ideal for making lots of drinks, this commercial machine from Margarita Girl holds a generous 50 cups of Margaritas.
+Ideal for making lots of drinks, this commercial machine from Margarita Girl holds a generous 50 cups of margaritas.
 Made with high-impact plastic and stainless-steel panels, this durable unit is designed to withstand years of use.
-A 1/4 HP air-cooled compressor (which runs far quieter than most commercial machines) keeps the temperature consistent without the risk of freezing up.
+A 0.25-horsepower air-cooled compressor (which runs far quieter than most commercial machines) keeps the temperature consistent without the risk of freezing up.

 The machine works with both packaged drink mixes and original concoctions.
 Plus, its two-year warranty is backed by service centers around the U.S.